45G/sixtysocks/README.md

 # Sixtysocks
 SOCKS 6 proxy and proxifier (under heavy development)

-## Stuff that is notably missing

-* Hostname resolution
-* Anything else other than CONNECT functionality
-* Expiration timers for idle connections, sessions etc.

 ## Quick start guide

 This section is meant to help you quickly setup a transparent SOCKSv6 proxifier and a proxy.